Disclosure Policies / Relying Party Authorization¶

 credentials

-parameter represents a lists of credential set queries, allowing to define multiple conditions for authorization.
-In the example below a RP is authorized to fetch the credential when it has either an attestation for being a bank or a ministry.
+: OPTIONAL, represents a lists of credential set queries, allowing to define multiple conditions for authorization.

 {